Breastfeeding attachment: getting started

 Checking the breastfeeding attachment

-When your baby is correctly attached to your breast and feeding well, you’ll notice that:
+Here are signs that your baby is correctly attached to your breast and feeding well:

-- your baby is sucking deeply and regularly (sometimes with short pauses), and you can hear baby swallowing
+- Your baby is sucking deeply and regularly (sometimes with short pauses), and you can see or hear baby swallowing.

-- your baby’s bottom lip is turned out over your breast (not sucked in)
+- Your baby’s bottom lip is turned out over your breast (not sucked in), and their top lip is turned out or sitting softly on your breast.

-- your nipples stay in good condition, and don’t show any signs of damage
+- Your nipples stay in good condition and don’t show any signs of damage or pinching.

-If your baby hasn’t attached correctly, you can try hugging your baby’s body in closer so that their chin presses farther into your breast.
+If your baby hasn’t attached correctly, you can try hugging your baby’s body in closer so that their chin presses into your breast more.
 If attachment still hurts, stop, gently break the attachment, take your baby off the breast and try attaching again.

-If you want to double-check whether your baby is attaching correctly, contact your midwife, child and family health nurse, lactation consultant or ABA counsellor.
+If you want to double-check your baby’s attachment, contact your midwife, child and family health nurse, lactation consultant or ABA counsellor.

 Breaking the attachment and burping

 If you need to take your baby off your breast to try attaching again or to stop feeding, avoid pulling your baby away from your breast.
+This can damage your nipple.
 Instead, break the suction by inserting your little finger into the corner of your baby’s mouth, between the gums, and gently remove baby from the breast.

 Your baby might need to burp after feeding from each breast.
 To do this, sit your baby up or hold them to your shoulder and gently rub or pat their back.